jmartinezot/skeleton-action-lab/README.md

 The feeder auto-converts Kaggle one-hot labels to class indices and reshapes `(N, T, 150)` to `(N, 3, T, 25, 2)`.

 ---
+## 🧩 Zero-Shot / Cross-Modal Classification

+Models that align skeleton features with text/vision embeddings for zero-shot or cross-modal retrieval-style classification.
+Use these when you want to classify actions without per-action fine-tuning labels or to mix text/video priors.

-# 🚀 Build & Run: FS-VAE
+### 🚀 Build & Run: FS-VAE

 FS-VAE targets zero-shot skeleton action recognition.
 The scripts expect precomputed skeleton features and text embeddings (CLIP-based) stored alongside the repo.